 Bladder, vaginal and vulval problems

-As you move into perimenopause and menopause, low oestrogen levels can change your vulval, vaginal and bladder tissues.
+As you move into perimenopause and menopause, low oestrogen levels change your vulval, vaginal and bladder tissues.
 These changes may affect up to half of postmenopausal women.

-Dry vagina and pain during sex
+Dry vagina and painful sex

 Learn more about painful sex and treatment options.

-Vaginal irritation
+Vulval irritation

 • burning